pwgit-create/APPWISH_OLLAMA/README.md

-# APPWISH OLLAMA
-AppWish OLLAMA Repository uses a local LLM running with OLLAMA.
-For more info on how to set up OLLAMA see: https://ollama.ai

 # Turn Your App Ideas into Reality!

 Introducing App Wish, a groundbreaking platform that empowers you to transform your app concepts into fully functional applications.